 People often make the mistake of thinking that because a person is underage they must be charged with a baby DUI as opposed to a standard DUI/DWI.
-This is simply not correct.
-If a person is a .08 BAC or above, the officer will almost always charge the person with a regular DUI regardless of their age.
-However, if the BAC is below a .08 and the driver does reasonably well on the field sobriety tests, the officer make charge the person with a baby DUI under 18.2-266.1.
+This is not correct.
+If a person is a .08 BAC or above, the officer will almost always charge the person with a regular DUI/DWI regardless of their age.
+However, if the BAC is below a .08 and the driver does reasonably well on the field sobriety tests, the officer may charge the person with a baby DUI under 18.2-266.1.

 What is important to note that a charge under 18.2-266.1 is still a Class 1 criminal misdemeanor and carries essentially the same consequences as a regular DUI/DWI.
 The advantage is that it is not a DUI, but rather driving after consuming alcohol while under age.
 There is no indication that the person was under the influence.